Authored by: Luis A. Marrero, M.A., RODP, LLP

 - Full of meaning, expressive.

-In MPP, we use these definitions of “meaning” or “to mean” to explain how individuals intend, convey and grant significance and value.
+In MP, we use these definitions of “meaning” or “to mean” to explain how individuals intend, convey and grant significance and value.

 For a more in-depth explanation, please refer to the article in my blog, Meaning, Meaningful and Important: The Powerful Three.